 Best Windshield Wipers

 Windshield wipers are an integral part of vehicle safety.
 Often overlooked, the rubber compound on the wipers is constantly exposed to sunlight and harsh elements, which can cause degradation and cracking.
-A damaged windshield wiper can hamper bad weather visibility, causing serious safety issues.
+A damaged windshield wiper can hamper bad weather visibility and cause serious safety issues.

 If you’re in need of replacement windshield wipers, it’s smarter to look at models that are top-rated for performance.
-Often found at auto parts shops, these top five replacement windshield wipers are excellent choices for the worn blades on your car.
-However, it’s important to check your vehicle before purchasing, as not all replacement blades will fit each car.
+Any one of these replacement windshield wipers are excellent choices for the worn blades on your car.
+However, it’s important to check your vehicle for proper fit; each make and model has unique wiper blade sizes.

 We've chosen windshield wipers that offer top-notch performance in all conditions and reliable visibility regardless of the season.
 Our top picks are all hinge-free designs, allowing them to maintain better pressure on the windshield, as well as preventing the buildup of ice and snow in winter.
-Prices vary, but each of the following selections offers excellent performance for the money.
+For further research, we've complied a windshield wiper buyer's guide below.